ros/catkin/doc/rosbuild_migration.rst

 From Box Turtle to Fuerte, the ROS build system was `rosbuild
 <http://ros.org/wiki/rosbuild>`_.
 In Fuerte, we introduced `catkin
 <http://ros.org/wiki/catkin>`_.
-We aim to deprecate rosbuild in Groovy,
+We aim to deprecate rosbuild in the future,
 and encourage users to migrate their code from rosbuild to catkin.
-We especially encourage maintainers of released ROS stacks to migrate as soon as possible, because the build farm that generates binary Debian packages from released ROS stacks will eventually be decommissioned.
+We especially encourage maintainers of released ROS stacks to migrate soon, because the build farm that generates binary Debian packages from released ROS stacks will eventually be decommissioned in the future.

 Quick start guide
 .................